remix-run/react-router/docs/upgrading/router-provider.md

 - Optional Static pre-rendering
 - Optional Server rendering

 The initial setup requires the most work.
-However, once complete, you can adopt new features incrementally, one route at a time.
+However, once complete, you can adopt new features incrementally.

 ## Prerequisites

-In order to use the Vite plugin, your project needs to be running
+To use the Vite plugin, your project requires:

 - Node.js 20+ (if using Node as your runtime)
 - Vite 5+

 ## 1. Move route definitions into route modules

-The React Router Vite plugin renders it's own `RouterProvider`, so we can't render an existing `RouterProvider` within it.
-Instead you will need to format all of your route definitions to follow the [Route Module API][route-modules].
+The React Router Vite plugin renders its own `RouterProvider`, so you can't render an existing `RouterProvider` within it.
+Instead, you will need to format all of your route definitions to match the [Route Module API][route-modules].

-This exercise will take the longest, however there are several benefits to doing this even before you enable the React Router Vite plugin.
+This step will take the longest, however there are several benefits to doing this regardless of adopting the React Router Vite plugin:

 - Route modules will be lazy loaded, decreasing the initial bundle size of your app
 - Route definitions will be uniform, simplifying your app's architecture
-- Moving to route modules is incremental, you can do one route at a time
+- Moving to route modules is incremental, you can migrate one route at a time

 **👉 Move your route definitions into route modules**